DFY-NCSU/CoinCanvas/docs/MiniTutorial.md

 ### 3. Database Setup

 #### Demo Database
-1. Download the demo database from the provided Google Drive link
+1. Download the demo database from the provided [Google Drive link](https://drive.google.com/file/d/1tA9uxEWfziiNkTtT1AWyrvG4DrXnj3Te/view?usp=sharing)
 2. Place the database file in the project root folder
 3. The backend will automatically connect to this database
+4. Use `email=email@test.com` and `password=pass123` to login.

 ## Testing the Application